 Get Out of Caraz

-The biggest thing to do though is get out of Caraz and visit the mountains!
+The biggest thing to do though is getting out of Caraz to visit the mountains!

 Just two hours from town you can visit Laguna Paron, which is absolutely incredible.

 Traveling to Caraz on your next trip?
 Book the perfect room on Booking.com today!

 Did you enjoy this post about Caraz Peru?
 Please take a moment to share it on Facebook, Pinterest, or Twitter.